instrumentisto/rust-incubator/orientation.md

 ### Perspective

-**Choosing to participate** in our boot camp means embarking on an intensive, **fast-paced journey** of learning, with a focus on the critical areas of information technology.
-The boot camp's accelerated pace is designed to be the most effective method to acquire new skills swiftly.
-If your ambition is to gain practical, hands-on skills that can make an immediate impact.
-Usually **boot camps outperform** traditional university courses, pet projects, and even on-the-job training, especially when starting without a strong foundation in these crucial skills.
+**Choosing to participate** in our boot camp means embarking on an intensive, **fast-paced journey** of learning, focusing on the critical areas of information technology.
+The boot camp's accelerated pace is designed to be the most effective method for rapidly acquiring new skills.
+Usually, **boot camps outperform** traditional university courses, pet projects, and even on-the-job training, especially when starting without a strong foundation in these crucial skills.
+A pet project simply does not challenge you in the same way a boot camp does, pushing you outside of your comfort zone.
+Boot camps also hold an advantage over commercial projects: you have much more freedom and time to build up missing skills, and our curriculum encourages you to master one skill at a time, never pushing you too far beyond your current abilities.

-Participants in the boot camp will be divided into closely-knit small groups.
-Meetings within these groups will occur four times a week, excluding weekends.
-These meetings are an opportunity for dynamic discussion, mutual learning, and answering any questions you might have.
+Participants in the boot camp will join closely-knit small groups.
+Meetings within these groups will take place four times a week, excluding weekends.
+These meetings provide an opportunity for dynamic discussion, mutual learning, and the answering of any questions you might have.
 Additionally, participants can expect to answer insightful questions posed by their mentors, fostering a proactive learning environment.
+You can also make new friends and acquaintances who can help you with your career -- after all, **networking is a pillar of success**.

 Our learning process is meticulously designed to enhance skills daily, leveraging the most exceptional learning materials available.
 We do not produce content unless there is no adequate resource available online.
-Our philosophy rests on utilizing state-of-the-art tools and **premium materials**, rather than creating substandard content ourselves.
-We furnish an interactive platform for tracking progress, assuring a well-defined path towards skill enhancement and achievement.
+Our philosophy rests on utilizing state-of-the-art tools and **premium learning materials**, rather than creating substandard content ourselves.
+We furnish an interactive platform for tracking progress, ensuring a well-defined path towards skill enhancement and achievement.

 Participants will also be challenged with designing, developing, and presenting a **capstone project**.
 This project provides a fantastic opportunity to apply the skills learned throughout the boot camp in a practical, impactful way.

 Finally, a **comprehensive assessment** will be conducted at the end of the certification program.
 Upon successful completion, participants will earn a certificate.
-This certificate is more than just a document; it's a testament to your ability to utilize best practices and write idiomatic code that employers will value highly.
+This certificate is more than just a document; it's a testament to your ability to utilize best practices and write idiomatic code, which employers highly value.
 Imagine the doors that could open with this certificate in hand!

 Join us in this boot camp and fast-track your IT career to new heights.
 The journey might be intense, but the reward is immeasurable.